 |

-useful and informative book written from a very fresh, unusual
+an incredibly useful and informative book written

-and creative perspective.
-You've really managed to crystallize
+from a very fresh, unusual and creative perspective.
+You've really

-your book.
+a lot from your book.
 The section on speaker placement was invaluable

 - it helped ease some of the sonic nightmares mentioned above